-There are currently more than 16 million students in grades 9 through 12 in U.S. schools* grappling with growth, decisions, disappointment, obstacles, pending financial decisions, testing, endless choices to make, and, of course, the unknown.
+There are currently about 15.3 million students in grades 9 through 12 in U.S. schools1 grappling with growth, decisions, disappointment, obstacles, pending financial decisions, testing, endless choices to make, and, of course, the unknown.
 High school years are transformative; as students transition into adulthood and separate from their parents, they explore and define their independence.
 In addition, teenagers are navigating an increasingly diverse and mobile society with new technologies and expanding opportunities.
-Through these challenging adolescent times, school counselors are an enormous source of support.†
+Through these challenging adolescent times, school counselors are an enormous source of support.2

 The once-familiar term “guidance counseling” has become passé.
 Guidance counselors are now referred to as professional school counselors, which more accurately reflects their role as they provide academic, personal, and developmental support to all school-age children.
 Professional school counselors who work with high schoolers are known to provide information about choosing and applying for colleges, training programs, financial aid, internships, and apprenticeships.
 To achieve this, counselors are called upon to help discover and cultivate students’ talents and interests.

 Too often, some high school students focus on their shortfalls as opposed to their strengths, and unfortunately social media has the ability to magnify the difference.
 As professional counselors with a mental health background, school counselors are uniquely qualified to help all students navigate the negative by focusing on the positive.
 By guiding them through this time of self-discovery, school counselors can help students examine their strengths, skills, and abilities, and even uncover new opportunities for growth and positive change.

 Maurice Elias, professor of psychology at Rutgers University, says there are three ways school counselors can help students identify those talents and passions hidden within: